twpayne/chezmoi/README.md

 always be personal home directory management.
 If your needs grow beyond that, switch to a whole system configuration management tool.

-## Release Management

-Releases are managed with [goreleaser](https://goreleaser.com/).

-To create a new release, push a tag, eg:

-    $ git tag -a v0.1.0 -m "First release"
-    $ git push origin v0.1.0

-To run a local "snapshot" build without publishing:

-    $ TRAVIS_BUILD_NUMBER=1 goreleaser --snapshot --rm-dist --debug

 ## License